facusapienza21/Fermat-distance/README.md

 ---
 #### Ubuntu

-Run `python3 setup.py build && sudo python3 setup.py install`
+Run`'python3 setup.py build && sudo python3 setup.py install'`

 If you are working in Anaconda, then: